Skip to content

 }

-Then check if it works with parse_text():
+Then we check it works with parse_text():

 text <- "